 In this respect, reinforcement learning (RL) has been regarded as a major paradigm to overcome this shortcomings of supervised learning.
 Instead of requiring deterministic answer labels, RL provides the agent with a reward that reflects how close its chosen action is to an ideal one within a given specific learning environment, and the agent learns accordingly.
-Among the various pipelines developed under this framework, policy gradient methods, which update policy functions through gradient ascent to approach an optimal policy, stand out.
-This method is particularly attractive since it allows learning even with only limited information about the environment, and as it is one of the gradient-based methods, it can benefit from the power of existing well-devised optimizers---such as Adam.
+Among the various pipelines developed under this framework, policy gradient methods, which update policy functions through gradient ascent, stand out.
+This method is particularly attractive since it allows learning even with only limited information about the environment, and as it is one of the gradient-based methods, it can benefit from the power of existing well-devised optimizers--such as Adam.

-More recently, with the growing interest in the potential advantages of quantum computing over classical computing, there has been a surge of research attempting to bring reinforcement learning into quantum computational settings.
-Policy gradient methods are no exception, as they can be easily understood as one type of variational quantum algorithms similar to the Variational Quantum Eigensolver (VQE).
+With the growing interest in the potential advantages of quantum computing over classical computing, there has been a surge of research attempting to bring reinforcement learning into quantum computation.
+Policy gradient methods are no exception, as they can be easily understood as one type of variational quantum algorithm.
 Accordingly, one can relatively readily and intuitively implement such algorithms by designing suitable parameterized quantum circuits (PQCs).
-While numerous proposals have explored different designs, in this study we employ the reuploading-based parameterized quantum circuit proposed by \emph{Jerbi et al.}~\cite{ReUploadingPQC}, which is currently considered one of the most effective designs in terms of overall performance.
+While numerous proposals have explored different designs, in this study, we employ the parameterized quantum circuit proposed by \emph{Jerbi et al.}~\cite{ReUploadingPQC}.

 From the perspective of learning theory, whether classical or quantum, two indicators are widely recognized as critical: expressivity and trainability.
 Expressivity, which measures how well a model---or in the quantum case, a PQC---can represent or approximate a wide range of functions, is important as it is related closely to the fundamental bias-variance tradeoff.
-Trainability, on the other hand, concerns how well gradient-based methods avoid issues such as vanishing gradients (e.g. Barren Plateau) or divergence, and how reliably they converge toward optimal solutions.
+Trainability, on the other hand, concerns how well gradient-based methods avoid issues such as vanishing(or sometimes, exploding) gradients, and how reliably they converge toward optimal solutions.
 Since this fundamentally governs the likelihood and stability of successful learning, there is a clear need for suitable quantitative measures of trainability.